krmaxwell/krmaxwell.github.io/_posts/2015-04-xx-python-tricks-setdefault.md

 incident.action.hacking.setdefault('variety', []).append("Brute force")
 ```

-So to sum up: use `dict.get()` when you want to safely reference a key that
-might not exist and you don't want to change the dictionary.
-Use
-`dict.setdefault()` when you want to safely reference a key and you *DO* want to
-change the dictionary, and use `addict` when you want to make a defaultdict of
-defaultdicts all the way down.
-Working with dictionaries can be a trying
-experience, especially for people that are new to programming.
-Study these
-tricks and you can make your code more readable and maybe even learn to love
-dictionaries.
+# Choices
+So to sum up: use `dict.get()` when you want to safely reference a key that might not exist and you don't want to change the dictionary.
+Use `dict.setdefault()` when you want to safely reference a key and you *DO* want to change the dictionary, and use `addict` when you want to make a defaultdict of defaultdicts all the way down.
+Working with dictionaries can be a trying experience, especially for people that are new to programming.
+Study these tricks and you can make your code more readable and maybe even learn to love dictionaries.